 NMC Poetry Group

-Over the past 12 months our NMC Community have come together virtually to enjoy poetry.
+The NMC Community has come together virtually during lockdown to enjoy poetry.
 We thought it would be a wonderful idea to feature some of the brilliant poetry that has been submitted.

 If you’re interested and would like to work together, please email firstname.lastname@example.org.
 We would be absolutely delighted to hear from you.